-- 1. A team is composed of ten (10) players and seven (7) technical representatives, with: - a.
+- 1. A team is composed of ten (10) players and six (6) technical representatives, with: - a.
 Eight (8) rink players and two (2) goalkeepers. - b.
-Two (2) official team delegates. - c.
+One (1) official team delegate. - c.
 One (1) head coach. - d.
 One (1) assistant trainer or fitness trainer. - e.
 One (1) doctor. - f.
 One (1) massage therapist or nurse or physical therapist. - g.
 One (1) mechanic. - 2.
 Under normal conditions on the rink each team has one (1) goalkeeper and four (4) rink players. - 3.
-A roller hockey match can only be started when each team is represented by at least: - a.
+A rink hockey match can only be started when each team is represented by at least: - a.
 Two (2) goalkeepers, one starter and one substitute. - b.
 Three (3) rink players. - c.
 One (1) official team delegate. - d.
-One (1) head coach. - e.
+One (1) head coach.

+- e.
 If a head coach or delegate is missing, the match may still be started, but the main referees must write this in the observations of the match report. - 4.
 In international competitions between nations that are played on successive days, each participating National Federation can register a total of twelve (12) players, three (3) of them goalkeepers, although only ten (10) players can be registered in the match report. - 5.
-The registration of a player acting as a coach in any international competition is not permitted. - 6.
+The registration of a player acting as a coach or vice versa in any competition is not permitted. - 6.
 Where one of the representatives referred to in items "b" to "g" of item 1 is unable to be entered in the report, another representative who is not registered in the same capacity shall not be permitted to appear on the bench. - 7.
-All of the players must be identified using different numbers, between one (1) and ninetynine (99).
+All of the players must be identified using different numbers, between one (1) and ninety-nine (99), not being possible to use the number zero.
 The number must be shown on the back of the shirt and must be visible and legible.
 It can optionally be shown on the shorts. - 8.
-Any team can introduce additional representatives who had not started the match, so long as they are registered in the official match report.

-- 9. Only two (2) of the representatives on the bench of each team, including the head coach, can remain standing.
+Any team can introduce additional representatives who had not started the match, so long as they are registered in the official match report. - 9.
+Only one (1) of the representatives on the bench of each team, including the head coach, can remain standing.
 The rest of the members remain seated. - 10.
 With the exception of substitute players, the other team representatives must wear identification during a match.